Corey4005/HALOS/README.md

   3. Set up your `AWS_CONFIG_FILE` and `AWS_CREDENTIALS_FILE` path variables by using the windows commands at the bottom of [this](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html) page.

   # Import configuration setting for HDF5
-  1. You will get an HDF error when trying to read an NcFile unless you set the `HDF5_USE_FILE_LOCKING=FALSE`
+  1. You will get an HDF error when trying to read an NcFile unless you set the `HDF5_USE_FILE_LOCKING=FALSE` as an environment variable on your computer.